UnionOfUKUnicyclists/unionofukunicyclists.github.io/uuu.md

 ## Membership

 Membership is currently under review.
-More details will be available here in February 2019.
+More details will be available here in April 2019.